GVernh/EU_GFD_Data/README.md

 # EU_GFD_Data
-Data used in 'What is the relationship between plant functional diversity and abiotic heterogeneity?
+Data used in 'What is the relationship between plant trait diversity and geodiversity?
 A plot-based, Pan-European analysis.'